The 20 Best Historical Korean Dramas Ever

 Main Cast: Song Kang-ho, Byun Yo-han, Lee Kyu-hyung, Jin Ki-joo, and Seo Hyun-woo

-This tense political thriller mixes real-life historical events with fictional ones, during a tumultuous economic and political period in the country.
-In his first-ever TV role, Parasite star Song Kang-ho plays Park Doo-chil, a mysterious fixer power broker called "Uncle Samsik" who's determined to shape Korea's future according to his goals.
+This tense political thriller combines real-life historical events with fictional ones to create a show set during one of the country's tumultuous economic and political periods.
+In his first-ever TV role, Parasite star Song Kang-ho plays Park Doo-chil, a mysterious fixer power broker known as "Uncle Samsik," who is determined to shape Korea's future according to his goals.
 He strikes up a partnership with Kim San (Byun Yo-han), a U.S.-educated economist who wants to transform Korea's agricultural economy to an industrial one.

 'Under the Queen's Umbrella' (2022)